kjhealy/kieranhealy.hugo/content/resources/_index.md

 <p>This site is produced using <a href="http://gohugo.io">Hugo</a>, a very fast static site generator, which you can <a href="http://gohugo.io/overview/introduction/">read more about here</a>.
 I've written about <a
 href="http://kieranhealy.org/blog/archives/2014/02/24/powered-by-hugo/">my own experience setting it up</a>, too.
 The design is borrowed mostly from <a href="http://consequently.org/">Greg Restall</a>.
 If you want to look under the bonnet, <a href="http://kjhealy.github.com/kieranhealy.hugo/" title="This website's source">the entire site is on GitHub</a>.
 Feel free to adapt it yourself.
 If you make stylistic modifications, I encourage you to fork the project on GitHub and make them available to others in the same way.
 You should also change the Google Analytics information in the footer partial, or I will receive analytics information about your site.</p>

-<h4><a href="http://kjhealy.github.io/gssr">The GSS for R</a></h4>
-    <p>The <a href="http://kjhealy.github.io/gssr">gssr package</a> provides the General Social Survey cumulative data file (1972-2018) and the Three Wave Panel data file in an R-friendly format, together with their codebooks (as tibbles).
-It's in its early days at present.

 <h4><a href="/resources/github/">All GitHub Projects</a></h4>
     <p>Here is a <a href="/resources/github/">full list of the various public code and data repositories</a> that I have put on GitHub.
 They range from the configuration and templating tools listed above to data